-The MSDE reviewed the records of each individual students for which evaluations were not completed within timelines to ensure that the evaluation was completed, unless the student was no longer within the jursidiction of the LSS.
-An updated random sample of student records, from a subsequent data set were then reviewed to determine if those
+The MSDE, DSE/EIS reviewed the records of each individual student for which evaluations were not completed within timelines to ensure that the evaluation was completed, although late, unless the student was no longer within the jurisdiction of the LSS.
+An updated random sample of student records from a subsequent data set was reviewed to determine if those records were also compliant.
+Through this review process, the MSDE verified that each individual student identified with noncompliance was corrected consistent with the regulatory requirements and OSEP Memo 09-02.